 Consumer Confidence Report

 Providing the community with the opportunity to access information about the quality of your drinking water, detected contaminants, and possible health risks is an important job for all water suppliers.
 State and federal regulations currently in place are very important, and EVWD makes every effort to present this detailed information in a simplified manner.

 The Consumer Confidence Report is made available to all customers each spring.
 Results found are based on an average of all samples collected throughout the year.

 To ensure the safety of water being delivered to customers, East Valley Water District routinely samples water for harmful contaminants.
-Sample are collected by the District are representative of the water quality being delivered to customers through the meter.
-Results from samples may not be representative of the water found in the home as plumbing, treatment equipment and fixtures vary in each home.
+Samples collected by the District are representative of the water quality being delivered to customers through the meter.
+Results from samples may not be representative of the water found in the home like plumbing, treatment equipment, and fixtures vary in each home.

 For information regarding home water sampling please contact the Water Quality Department at (909) 806-4222.

 Total Trihalomethanes (TTHMs) are a group of four chemicals that are formed during the water treatment process when chlorine reacts with organic materials such as leaves, plants, and soil in the untreated water.
 The District regularly conducts water quality testing, including for Trihalomethanes or TTHM.
 To view quarterly testing results, click here.